 The system has been designed for simple operation, providing straightforward procedures, and display prompts in plain English text.
-However, if a User at any time is unsure of what to do next, a simple press of the <HELP> key will provide additional assistance.
+However, if a User is unsure of what to do next, a simple press of the <HELP> key provides additional assistance.

 Most User operations begin with the same simple procedure.
-The User must LOGON to an LCD Terminal by entering their secret PIN code followed by the $\langle OK \rangle$ key.
+The User must LOGON to an LCD Terminal by entering their secret PIN code followed by the <OK> key.
 When this is done, the system verifies the User and depending on the operations allowed, the User is then able to select another key to press to perform the operation required.
 The LOGON procedure is described on the following page.
 Each of the operations that can be performed will then be described in detail.